ThomasN72/crypto_application/README.md

 Create a .env file in the root folder and update the below information.

-Substitute the below with your own key and password.
-If you would like to use the contact form as well, go ahead and update all the email information.
+Substitute the below with your own API key and password.
+If you would like to use the contact form as well, go ahead and update all the email information, otherwise, skip the email section.

 ```
 EMAIL_HOST=smtp.gmail.com